-Public Houses - White Heart
+Public Houses - New Inn (White Hart)

-This hostelry has been a public house for over 400 years, so it will be no surprise that it is supposed to have a ghost.
-The 2005 refurbishment transformed it completely with a 'wow factor' to anyone who knew it before.
 First impressions were: spacious, light, modern, tidy, warm, clean, friendly and inviting.
 Nothing negative but the real ale didn't arrive for a couple of years.
-Now you can enjoy a pint of Black Sheep or Theakstons, so that box has also been ticked.
+Now you can enjoy a pint of Black Sheep or Theakstons, so that box too has also been ticked.
 An ambience of gentle background music does not overpower the general murmur of conversation.

 The pub has chunky wooden tables, plasma tvs, leather settees (I'm not posh enough to call them sofas) and comfy chairs, with a ceramic tiled floor by the bar with tiny blue lights.
 The quality of fixtures and fittings is very good and even the fireplaces are illuminated.
 The arched window, mezzanine and stairs (with an attractive spiral of little lights) are features new to the building.
 The stairs lead up to a dining area with another dining area underneath.
 The menu includes vegetarian, although the pricing policy for some meals is a bit quirky by charging for component parts of the meal.
 There is a high-class dining menu and a light-bite menu.